leiweibau/Pi.Alert/README.md

 - [Installation Guide (step by step)](docs/INSTALL.md)
 - [Guide for the first start](docs/FIRST_START_GUIDE.md)
+- If you want to use my version of **Pi.Alert as LXC container**, feel free to check out the [Proxmox VE Helper-Scripts](https://github.com/community-scripts/ProxmoxVE) (originally [tteck/Proxmox (archived)](https://github.com/tteck/Proxmox)).
+I also support this version, as this Pi.Alert version is used with the exception of initial container creation.
+Updates to the LXC version are also installed from this repository.
+A separate update command is used for this purpose.

 :bulb: <ins>Additional components and information</ins>

  - [Things to keep in mind when using different Linux distributions](docs/LINUX-DISTRIBUTIONS.md) (will be updated if necessary)
- - If you want to use my version of Pi.Alert as LXC container, feel free to check out the awesome Helper scripts from [tteck/Proxmox (archived)](https://github.com/tteck/Proxmox), [Proxmox VE Helper-Scripts](https://github.com/community-scripts/ProxmoxVE)
  - An initial fork but now independent version of Pi.Alert named NetAlertX based on Docker can be found here: [jokob-sk/NetAlertX](https://github.com/jokob-sk/NetAlertX)
  - The original, but unmaintained, Pi.Alert can be found here [pucherot/Pi.Alert](https://github.com/pucherot/Pi.Alert/)